https://www.deakin.edu.au/__data/assets/image/0006/551823/31801_master-of-engineering-professional_hero.jpg

 Work experience

-You may have the opportunity to complete an engineering internship of 120-160 hours (typically as a 4-6 week unpaid placement or as a 12 week unpaid placement) in an Engineering-related position.
+You may have the opportunity to complete an engineering internship of 120-160 hours (typically as a 4-6 week unpaid placement or as a 12 week unpaid placement) in an engineering-related position.

 Entry requirements

 Selection is based on a holistic consideration of your academic merit, work experience, likelihood of success, availability of places, participation requirements, regulatory requirements, and individual circumstances.
-You will need to meet the minimum academic and English language proficiency requirements to be considered for selection, but this does not guarantee admission.
+You will need to meet the minimum academic and English language proficiency requirements or higher to be considered for selection, but this does not guarantee admission.

 Academic requirements